Bachelor of Arts (International Studies) (Honours)

 DurationFull-time 1 year, Part-time 2 years

-Building on the capabilities you acquired at undergraduate degree level, this program will enhance your sense of professional identity and widen your learning horizons through exposure to research practice.
+Building on the capabilities you acquired at undergraduate degree level, this degree will enhance your sense of professional identity and widen your learning horizons through exposure to research practice.

-This program uses a variety of teaching and learning approaches, including:
+This degree uses a variety of teaching and learning approaches, including: